Natural dog Cushing’s disease treatments are easy to use and often very successful.

 Researchers aren’t quite sure how melatonin helps fur regrowth.

-Some scientists think it’s the relationship between the body’s circadian rhythm, melatonin, and sunlight.
+Some scientists think regrowth is due to the relationship between the body’s circadian rhythm, melatonin, and sunlight.

 Other researchers theorize melatonin’s antioxidant properties help promote hair growth.